ewensyee/my_repo/README.md

 # STATS220
 ## Project 1

-1. Have a inspo meme
+1. Have an inspo meme
 2. Be creative and make it different

 * **Have Fun**